Story Ideas

 Quiet Beaches & Lake Michigan

 See why the Indiana Dunes are Indiana's most visited state/national parks.
 Plenty of sun, sand and blue waters for everyone.
-Discover a sandy pathway into the dunes or the challenge yourself to fresh water charter fishing.
+Discover a sandy pathway into the dunes or challenge yourself to fresh water charter fishing.
 Lake Michigan also offers the opportunity to sail or dive one of Lake Michigan's ship wrecks.
 Sledding and cross-country skiing are popular activities when snow covers the dunes.

 Historical Cities to Landmark Towns

 Explore the remnants of the "company town," Marktown.
-Take a walking tour of historic downtown Crown Point including the many shops and restaurants that surround the Lake County Courthouse.
+Take a walking tour of historic downtown Crown Point including the many shops and restaurants that surround the old Lake County Courthouse.

 Family Fun